demos-europe/edt/packages/access-definitions/docs/Updating_via_Types.md

 * invoke the factories `createWrapper` method manually with the entity to wrap, and the type to use as schema.

 Please note that the type should be tailored to your entity instance.
-Otherwise the type and thus the wrapper may allow accesses to properties that do not exist in the backing entity, which will result in errors when actually used.
+Otherwise, the type and thus the wrapper may allow accesses to properties that do not exist in the backing entity, which will result in errors when actually used.